-Loud, a Republican, was the representative for Michigan's 10th congressional district from 1915 to 1917.
+Loud was the representative for Michigan’s 10th congressional district and was a Republican.
+He served from 1915 to 1917.

 From Nov 1903 to Mar 1917, Loud missed 469 of 1,153 roll call votes, which is 40.7%.
 This is much worse than the median of 24.9% among the lifetime records of representatives serving in Mar 1917.
 The chart below reports missed votes over time.

 |Dec 1903-Apr 1904||49||16||32.7%||66th|